 I am a huge fan of barbecue sauce, but I'll admit I haven't had much of it lately.
 I avoid bottled sauces since they generally have a lot of processed food ingredients like high fructose corn syrup.
 And most homemade barbecue sauce recipes start with ketchup, have a lot of added sugar, or have to cook for hours.

 I wanted to come up with one that was quick and easy, with just a few real food ingredients (bonus, they are all simple ingredients I keep in my pantry!).
-My paleo peach barbecue sauce recipe has no ketchup and no added sugar or sweeteners.
+My healthy barbecue sauce recipe has no ketchup and no added sugar or sweeteners.
 And you can cook it in about 10 minutes!

 This post includes some affiliate links for your convenience (which means if you choose to make a purchase I may be compensated at no additional cost to you).

-How to make homemade BBQ Sauce
+How to make sugar free BBQ sauce

 Barbecue sauce has to have some sweetness, a tangy kick, a little smokiness and a little heat.
 This sauce gets its sweetness from peaches.
 I used frozen peaches because that's all I had.
 But I think it would be even better with fresh peaches.